 In business, the law states that you should focus your efforts on identifying the most productive 20% (clients, channels, sources of income) and spend 80% of your time there.
-You can use the popular 80/20 rule can be used to fit any facet of life, however, and many use it to help them strategize how they spend their time with regards to;
+You can use the popular 80/20 rule to fit any facet of life, however, and many use it to help them strategize how they spend their time with regards to:

 - Business & Investing

 - 80% of your business will come from 20% of your marketing

 - 80% of Covid is spread by about 20% of people